nb312/nb312.github.io/_posts/2018-09-01-dart-lesson05-object-oriented.md

   }
 }
 ```
-Above this example,we can just understand that a interface is a class,but if you use `implement` keyword to implement a class ,it become a interface that you must override its every function.
+Above this example, we can understand that an interface is a class, but if you use `implement` keyword to implement a class, it becomes an interface that you must override its every function.
 ### How to use an interface
- Don't like the Java language,we can implement a interface with its fields and functions.that is cool to override it.
-The example as below.
+ Don't like the Java language, we can implement an interface with its fields and functions.that is cool to override it.
+The example below.
 ```dart

 class Example {